 - Allow a temporary expansion—until the end of 2016—on who may be an adult beneficiary’s plan holder to include the beneficiary’s spouse, common-law partner, or parent

 The last one, number six, was enacted early on June 29, 2012.
-The others have been going through all the usual steps that every new bill goes through, in front of the house and the senate, before eventually receiving royal assent.
-The expectation is that all will pass and the changes will take place January 2014.
+The others reached royal assent on December 14, 2012 and the changes will take place on January 1, 2014.

 We would like to hear from you.
 What are your feelings on the recent changes?
 What about previous changes?
 What has not been addressed but needs to be?